In bed I cut words

 I brought the dream of flying

-The team at Creative Waterford are honoured to support Corina’s wonderful work which gives us insight into the necessity of creative expression and her feelings about moving into a care setting.
-(Katherine Collins.
-Creative Waterford)
+The team at Waterford City and County Council’s Creative Waterford programme are honoured to support Corina’s wonderful work which gives us insight into the necessity of creative expression and her feelings about moving into a care setting.
+‘In Bed I Cut Words’ provides us with a thought-provoking, vulnerable, honest artistic response to her situation and helps us consider what home is.

 Further reading